ironblocks/venn-custom-detection/README.md

     }
 }
 ```
 3. Implement own `detect` method that will accept `DetectRequest` and return `DetectorResponse`.
-More detailed info about requests-responses structure can be find here.
-INSERT LINK
+More **detailed info about requests-responses** structure can be find [here](https://github.com/ironblocks/venn-custom-detection/blob/master/docs/requests-responses.docs.md).
 4. Run `yarn dev`
 5. That's it!
 Custom detector service is up and running in dev mode.